Arguments for the proposition, 1:18-5:21

 Text - 3:1

-to perisson adj. "advantage" - the pre-eminence, over and above.
+to perisson adj. "advantage" - the advantage, the pre-eminence, over and above.
 The adjective serves as a noun.
 Thus, NIV, "advantage", possibly "special advantage."
 The question implies that, given Paul's argument, there is none.
 "What then does the Jew possess which others have not?", Barrett.

 thV peritomhV (h) gen. "is there in circumcision" - of the circumcision.
 The genitive is adjectival, possessive; "what benefit is there in possessing circumcision?" = as NIV.